 During the event, each rider is considered to be on a personal ride.
 RUSA, the ACP, and other organizers cannot and do not accept responsibility for any accidents that may occur during the course of the event.

-(In the event that the team's progress or route is materially affected by the instructions of law enforcement personnel, the team shall endeavor to adjust their ride to match as closely as possible the timing and distance of their original route.
+(In the event that the team's progress or route is materially affected by factors beyond its control - for example, by road outages or detours, dangerous conditions, or the instructions of law enforcement personnel, the team shall endeavor to adjust their ride to match as closely as possible the timing and distance of their original route.
 Event officials may make reasonable adjustments to accommodate the situation.)

-Each team is limited to a maximum of five members and a minimum of three members.
-Each tandem or other multiple-rider vehicle counts as a single member.
+Each team is limited to a maximum of five machines and a minimum of three machines, where a machine is a single or multi-rider vehicle (a solo bicycle, a tandem or triplet, etc.) powered solely by the rider(s).
 Members of the same team may assist one another.
 However, teams are expressly forbidden to aid each other, even teams from the same club.
 The one exception to this is in the event of a medical emergency.
 During the event, riders may not draft anyone except their flèche teammates.